projectsbyif/data-permissions-catalogue/_patterns/just-in-time-consent.md

     title: Up-front consent
 ---

-This is when you ask users for a specific permission at the exact moment that you need it to complete a task.
-For example, if a user wants to tag a photo with their location, an app may ask for permission to access this information before it can add that tag.
+Ask users for a specific permission at the exact moment in time when it’s needed to complete a task.
+For example, if a user wants to tag a photo with their location, the user is asked for permission to access location data as they add the tag.